-Peru is enjoying a prolonged period of economic growth that favors the generation of attractive investment perspectives and the increase of both national and international investors’ confidence.
-Adding up to that scheme is the new foreign trade strategy that is aimed to eliminate commercial barriers.
+Peru has been enjoying a prolonged period of economic growth that favors the generation of attractive investment opportunities and the increase of both national and international investors’ confidence.
+With this objective in mind, the new foreign trade strategy is aimed to sign free trade agreements with key markets.

-To date, Peru has signed Free Trade Agreements (FTA) with the United States, Thailand, Singapore, Canada, the People’s Republic of China, the European Union, Japan, Chile, Mexico, Panama, South Korea, Guatemala, Brazil, Singapore, Venezuela, Honduras, Costa Rica, as well as with the European Free Trade Association (EFTA), the Pacific Alliance, the Andean Community of Nations (CAN), the Asia-Pacific Economic Cooperation (APEC), MERCOSUR, the Trans Pacific Partnership (TPP) the World Trade Organization (OMC), and is negotiating new FTA’s with India and Australia, among others.
+To date, Peru has signed Free Trade Agreements (FTA) with the United States, Canada, the People’s Republic of China, the European Union, Japan, South Korea, Thailand, Singapore, Australia, Mexico, Brazil, Panama, Costa Rica, Guatemala, Honduras, Chile and Venezuela, as well as with the European Free Trade Association (EFTA), the Trans Pacific Partnership (TPP), the Pacific Alliance, and the Andean Community of Nations (CAN), and is negotiating new FTA’s with India, among others.